 In addition to the Audit Committee, the CG&N Committee and the Compensation Committee, the Board also has a Sustainable Development Committee.
-As of June 29, 2018, the Sustainable Development Committee is comprised of Jose Vizquerra (Chair), Keith McKay, and John Burzynski.
+The Sustainable Development Committee is comprised of José Vizquerra Benavides (Chair), Keith McKay, and John Burzynski.

-During the year ended December 31, 2018, the Sustainable Development Committee held a total of four (4) meetings, two of which were held following June 29, 2018.
-Former Sustainable Development Committee members held two (2) meetings.
-The current Sustainable Development Committee members and their attendance is set out below.
+During the year ended December 31, 2019, the Sustainable Development Committee held a total of four (4) meetings.
+The Sustainable Development Committee members and their attendance is set out below.

 Name of Director Meeting Attendance

-Jose Vizquerra (Chair) 2/2
+José Vizquerra Benavides (Chair) 4/4

-Keith McKay 2/2
+Keith McKay 4/4

-John Burzynski 2/2
+John Burzynski 4/4